hamzaabid016/hamzaabid016-facial-Recognition-using-MobilenetV2-and-RetinaFace/README.md

 **models/**: Directory for storing pre-trained models.
 **recognized_images/**: Directory for storing images that will be recognized.
 **tools/**: Directory containing utility scripts (e.g., architecture.py, database.py).

+## Contributing
+Contributions are welcome!
+If you'd like to contribute to this project, please fork the repository, create a new branch, and submit a pull request with your proposed changes.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+## Contact
+For questions or support, please contact Hamza Abid:

+**Email**: hamzaabid677@gmail.com
+**GitHub**: hamzaabid016

+### Notes:
+- Replace `[email@example.com](mailto:email@example.com)` with your actual contact email.
+- Ensure all the URLs and paths in the README.md match your actual project structure and details.
+- This README.md provides a comprehensive guide for users and contributors, covering installation, usage, file structure, contribution guidelines, licensing, and contact information.
+Adjust or expand sections as needed based on specific requirements or additional details about your project.